bhagyashree213/DSA-Practice/README.md

 This program deletes an element from an array based on the position entered by the user.

-After deletion, the remaining elements are shifted one position to the left to fill the empty space.
+After deletion, the remaining elements are shifted one position to the left.

 **File:** `13_Deletionfromarray.c`

-### Operations

-* Enter array elements
-* Delete an element from a specified position
-* Display the updated array

 ### Time Complexity